sayedatiqurrahman/Django-project-and-file-structure/README.md

 <a id="production-setup"></a>

-# 🐍 Django Professional Project Quick Setup (Production Time)
+# 🐍 Django Professional Project Quick Setup (README Guide)

 This is a quick and professional way to set up a Django project using virtual environment, static/media handling, and template structure.

 ---